People often imagine that owning a cafe is a licence to print money.

 Note: Every business is different, and this information is general in nature.
 It is based on my personal experience and opinion and should not be considered financial advice.

-You will need to get familiar with a Profit & Loss report (also known as a P&L or Income Statement).
-If you’ve been in business for a while you will likely have seen this from your accountant at the end of Financial year.
-Here’s a simplified version I prepared earlier...
+First, you’ll need to get familiar with a Profit & Loss report (also known as a P&L or Income Statement).

 profit loss cafe benchmarks table

-This is clearly a business that is beating the industry averages for Net Profit.
+This is a simplified example from a café that is beating the industry averages (...hello 21% Net Profit).

 These are the 3 biggest expenses in every cafe.
 By measuring these monthly, we know where the opportunities are, and can start to make changes.